fledge-iot/fledge/docs/processing_data.rst

 .. note::

-   The north services and tasks are presented in the same way and the interactions are the same as is described here for the south services.
+   The north services and tasks are presented in the same way.
+The interactions are the same as are described here for the south services.

-To add a new service, click on the + icon in the dotted service in the top left corner.
+To add a new service, click on the + icon in the dotted icon in the top left corner.
 You will then be presented with a dialog that allows you to choose the south plugin to use to ingest data.
-If working on a north service or task you Will choose the plugin to use to send data to the system north of Fledge.
+If working on a north service or task you will choose the plugin to use to send data to the system north of Fledge.

 +--------------------+
 | |flow_southplugin| |